Digital investment 101

 Ministry primary contact

-The individual identified by your MCIO to serve as a central point of contact to work with the DIO on their behalf.
-Your ministry contact will help you navigate the funding process, and is the DIO’s point of contact for your ministry’s overall capital allocation.
+The individual identified by your MCIO to work with the DIO on their behalf.
+Your ministry contact is the DIO’s point of contact for your ministry’s overall capital allocation and will help you navigate the funding process.
 Some ministries ask their ministry contact to submit all business cases within the ministry.

 DIO portfolio contacts